-Are you considering a future career in medical research?
-The Master's Programme in Medical Research provides excellent conditions to specialise in a research direction of your choice and build a solid ground for future doctoral studies.
-The programme provides a theoretical background, practical experience of two research projects, a broad and deep insight into current biomedical research and a valuable network of contacts with researchers.
+Are you considering a future career that demands knowledge in and understanding for medical research?
+The Master's Programme in Medical Research provides excellent conditions to specialise in a biomedical direction of your choice and build a solid ground for a multidisciplinary approach for the benefit of human health.
+The programme provides a theoretical background, practical experience of research projects, insight into current biomedical research and a professional network of contacts.

 Why this programme?